Haar-Laplacian for directed graphs: Context

 So, working with the magnetic Laplacian implies special care in choosing the value of the parameter $q$.
-For example, in \citep{He22msgnn}, the value $q = 1/2 \max(a_{uv} - a_{vu})$ is taken, ensuring non-ambiguity of phase.
+For example, in \citep{He22msgnn}, where the magnetic Laplacian is generalized for negative weights, the value $q = 1/2 \max |a_{uv} - a_{vu}|$ is taken, ensuring the non-ambiguity of the phase.
 In \citep{Zhang21mgc}, the value of $q$ is chosen by appealing to Johnson's algorithm for detecting directed cycles.
+However, these methods are efficient when data properties are known; the behavior for new data may not be robust.

 A more general cure was proposed in \citep{Fior23sigmanet}, where the sign-magnetic Laplacian was introduced.
 It replaces \eqref{magn_adj} with \be H = A_s \odot \left( \bm{1} \cdot \bm{1}^T - \mathrm{sgn}(|A-A^T|) + i \cdot \mathrm{sgn}(|A|-|A^T|)\right), \ee where sgn is the sign function.
 Indeed, in this case scaling works as it should: magnitude is modified, but phase is not.
 In all the above examples with $a_{uv}=1$, $a_{vu}=0$, it results that $h_{uv}$ is purely imaginary, with positive imaginary part.
 Inserting \eqref{sigmag_adj} in \eqref{magn_lapl} and \eqref{norm_magn_lapl} gives positive definite matrices.